Skip to Content

 Home > Wellness > Health Library > Dry Eye Syndrome

-and irritated.
-It is more common in older adults and in those with autoimmune
+This problem is more common in older adults and in those with certain diseases, such as diabetes, allergic conjunctivitis, or Sjögren's syndrome.

-Opcon-A) to treat dry eyes.
-You can also try to blink a lot, limit your time in air-conditioned or heated rooms, and use a humidifier in rooms where you spend a lot of time.
+Limit your time in air-conditioned or heated rooms.
+Try a humidifier in rooms where you spend a lot of time.
+Wearing sunglasses can help protect your eyes from wind and sun.

 Other Works Consulted